happilees/myRegisterSystem/readme.txt

 this is love
-Git is a free software
+Git is a free and powerful software